-Nominate the time required to review shop drawings in the 0171 General requirements worksection, SUBMISSIONS.
+Nominate the time required to review shop drawings in the 0171 General requirements worksection, SUBMISSIONS AND INSPECTIONS, SUBMISSIONS clause.
 Consider allowing additional time if the drawings are to be reviewed by other consultants.

 Resources required for shop drawing review

 Consider the resources required to review the shop drawings.
 Delays caused by the late submission, or the submission of inadequate or incomplete shop drawings, should not be accepted as justification for variations to the contract, or extensions of time.